Furkanzmc/BitBarPrayerTimes/README.md

 # Arguments

+You can also use `prayer_times.py --help` to print the following text.

 **--no-remaining:** This will disable the remining time showing.
 This way you can increase the refresh rate of the script to 1 day.

 **--calculation-method:** Select the calculation method.
 The default is ISNA.
 Available options are: